tanaylab/DataAxesFormats.jl/README.md

 `Daf` also provides a simple in-memory storage format, which is a very efficient and lightweight container (similar to an in-memory `AnnData` object).

-It is possible to create zero-copy views of `Daf` data (slicing, renaming and hiding axes and/or specific properties), and to copy `Daf` data from one data set to another. `Daf` also allows chaining data sets, for example storing clustering data in a separate (small) data set than the clustered data, without having to copy the (large) clustered data into the data set.
-The combination of both features avoids needlessly copying large amounts of data just to mold it to the form needed by some computational tool.
+Since `AnnData` is used by many existing tools, `Daf` allows exporting (a subset of) a data set into `AnnData`, and present an `AnnData` data set as a (restricted) `Daf` data set.

-Since, `AnnData` is used by many existing tools, `Daf` allows exporting a (subset of a) data set into `AnnData` and present an `AnnData` data set as a (read-only) `Daf` data set.
+It is possible to create zero-copy views of `Daf` data (slicing, renaming and hiding axes and/or specific properties), and to copy `Daf` data from one data set to another. `Daf` also allows chaining data sets, for example storing alternative clustering options in separates (small) data sets, next to the clustered data, without having to copy the (large) clustered data into each data set.
+The combination of views and chains avoids needlessly duplicating large amounts of data just to mold it to the form needed by some computational tool.

 It is assumed that `Daf` data will be processed in a single machine, that is, `Daf` does not try to address the issues of a distributed cluster of servers working on a shared data set.
 Today's servers (as of 2023) can get very big (~100